-The course is taught at the College of Agriculture, Food and Rural Enterprise (CAFRE).
+For non-native English Language speakers, evidence of an IELTS* score of 6.0, with not less than 5.5 in any component, or an equivalent qualification acceptable to the University is required. *Taken within the last two years.
+Please note this course is taught at the College of Agriculture, Food and Rural Enterprise (CAFRE).
 Unfortunately, CAFRE does not have a UK Border Agency Sponsor Licence to admit international students.
 Therefore, it is not possible to consider international applicants for entry to this course.

 International students wishing to apply to Queen's University Belfast (and for whom English is not their first language), must be able to demonstrate their proficiency in English in order to benefit fully from their course of study or research.
 Non-EEA nationals must also satisfy UK Visas and Immigration (UKVI) immigration requirements for English language for visa purposes.